These are the victims of the Boulder shootings

 Age 59

 Helen Forster met Suzanne Fountain in the late 1980s when they were in a community play together.
-Forster and her husband, Nick, own a live music venue, eTown Hall, in downtown Boulder where Fountain then worked for many years as the front house manager, Forster said.
+Forster and her husband, Nick, own a live music venue, eTown Hall, in downtown Boulder where Fountain worked for many years as the front house manager, Forster said.

 “She was just a bright light,” Forster said.
 “Just a delightful person to be around, her smile lit up the room.
 It’s a big loss.
 She was one of the kindest people I’ve ever known,” Forster said through tears.
 “Just in the way she dealt with people and in the way that she was always fair and calm and reassuring.
 She just was a joy to be around.”